sassoftware/sas-container-recipes/docs/wiki/Using-Kubernetes-Providers.md

 1. Make sure that the Google Cloud SDK is installed on your host machine.
 	For more information, see https://cloud.google.com/sdk/docs/.

-2. Create a Kubernetes cluster
+2. Create a Kubernetes cluster:

 	A cluster for a full SAS Visual Analytics deployment requires a minimum of approximately 32 vCPUS and 128GB RAM.
 	The requirements for your software order may be higher due to the products included in it.